DANCE STYLES & CLASSES

 Previously referred to as L.A.
 Style or Urban Choreo and also known as Street Jazz.
 These classes were originally the fusion of street/underground styles with the precision of modern jazz.
 Today many have their own unique style, but common is the focus on detail, precision timing and synchronization as well as increasing reference to underground styles.
 Seen in many music videos and choreography competitions and usually danced to popular hits, hip hop or R&B.

-Also known as jazz funk, a dominant style in the dance industry.
-It has an emphasis on power, performance and often a feminine touch.
+The terms Commercial and Jazz Funk are used interchangeably for this dominant industry style frequently seen in music videos, stage performances & dance competitions.
+The style is versatile with emphasis on power, performance & visual impact and often a feminine touch.
 Music is usually popular hits but other genres are also used.

 HEELS CLASS